Watson-Personal-Assistant/developer/_content/audio/interface.md

 Alternatively, you might use a configuration parameter to determine the location of the audio device.
 If a configuration parameter is used, the location message can be ignored.

 #### Response
 A response message is sent from the audio gateway to the audio client.
-The data parameters includes the response  from the skill that processed the request.
+The data parameter includes the response  from the skill that processed the request.

 Example:
 `{